Dental Implants 08/10/2025

 How can you determine your bone density?

 Your dentist can determine your bone density through a simple test called a panoramic radiograph.
 This x-ray gives your dentist a clear view of your entire jaw and can help them to assess your suitability for dental implants.
-This is a pain-free treatment that is completely non-invasive.
-It's an essential part of the dental implant treatment journey as it helps to give your dentist a complete view of your teeth and jaws.

 What are the consequences of low bone density?

 If you have low bone density, it does not necessarily mean that you cannot get dental implants.
 However, it does mean that you may need to undergo a different treatment plan in order to improve your chances of success.
-You can either take steps to increase bone density, or you can change the treatment plan so that bone density isn't as much of a deciding factor.

 What are the options if you have insufficient bone density